Inside The Fight For One Of The World's Biggest Antivirus Companies

 MOSCOW — Ivan Kaspersky exited the Strogino metro station in Moscow on the morning of April 19, 2011, and walked toward the nearby office of InfoWatch.
 The fourth-year student worked as a programmer at his mother’s company, an offshoot of Kaspersky Lab, the Russian software company she had started with Ivan’s father.
 As the 20-year-old made his way from the station, a man stepped out of a green car parked by the side of the road and grabbed him.
 A second man ran up and helped to push the young man into the car, where they blindfolded him.
 His kidnappers switched cars on the way to their destination, a house outside the Russian capital.

-Eugene Kaspersky, the CEO of Kaspersky Lab, was in London when an anonymous voice at the other end of the phone informed him that his son had been kidnapped.
+Eugene Kaspersky, the CEO of Kaspersky Lab, was in London when an anonymous voice at the other end of the phone line informed him that his son had been kidnapped.
 The ransom: 3 million euros.
 Kaspersky immediately called Igor Chekunov, an alleged former KGB officer who acted as both a lawyer for the company and its alleged liaison with the Federal Security Service, or FSB, the successor to the infamous KGB, and other Russian security services.
 Chekunov took the lead in coordinating the rescue operation.
 After four days, Russian special operations troops, known as Spetsnaz, came to Ivan’s aid, freeing him from the handcuffs he’d been locked in since his capture.

 The young man’s rescue was a relief — but it also served as a tipping point in a battle that had been waged inside his father’s company since 2010.
-Since its founding in 1998, Kaspersky Lab has grow into an international giant in computer security.
+Since its founding in 1998, Kaspersky Lab has grown into an international giant in computer security.
 Its antivirus system is installed on roughly 400 million computers around the world.
 But over the last year its outlook has plummeted in North America and Europe, where in 2016 it did over half of its business.
 Last fall saw Donald Trump — not known for criticizing Russian interference in the US — sign a ban on government agencies using Kaspersky Lab’s products.

 Meduza and BuzzFeed News can reveal for the first time that the decline in fortunes of Kaspersky Lab was the result of an internal struggle for control that pitted allies of the Russian secret service against “tech-savvy” staff and Western investors.
-The managers within Kaspersky Lab like Chekunov with ties to Russia’s security agencies won that battlex.
+The managers within Kaspersky Lab, like Chekunov, with ties to Russia’s security agencies won that battle.
 But in so doing, they threaten to destroy everything the company has built outside Russia.

 The ban that Trump signed resulted from rising concerns among US lawmakers and intelligence agencies that Kaspersky Lab’s software could be used by the FSB to access US government documents.
 The company says it conducted an internal investigation and found that no data was hijacked via Kaspersky’s antivirus product.
 But even as Kaspersky Lab denied the charges, files from the US’s National Security Agency were reportedly lifted from a computer with Kaspersky software installed, using a system that one former senior manager says can copy files from a user’s hard drive without their knowledge.

 Eugene Kaspersky declined to comment personally on Meduza’s questions.
 A spokesperson for Kaspersky Lab told Meduza, “We don't have any illegal or unethical ties with security services anywhere in the world.”
-In a court document filed in a suit against the US government last week, Kaspersky Lab said much the same, and claimed that the US’s allegation had substantially harmed its reputation, causing its business in the US to decline by half compared to the same time last year.
+In a court document filed in a suit against the US government last week, Kaspersky Lab said much the same, and claimed that the US’s allegation had substantially harmed its reputation, causing its business in the US to decline by half compared with the same time last year.

 Everyone at Kaspersky Lab knew not to schedule any meetings on Dec.
 20. In Russia, it marks the Day of Federal Security Service Officers, commonly known as Chekist’s Day, a reference to the body that preceded the KGB.